DAism2019/Proof-of-Love/english/chap2.md

-## 2. The Triple Essence of Love: An Integrated Analysis of Wisdom, Emotional Experience, and Behavioral Expression
+## 2. The Triple Essence of Love: An Integrated Analysis of Wisdom, Emotion, and Behavior

 Every living being requires a governance mechanism to protect itself and ensure its healthy development.
 For humanity, this mechanism is its true core ethic: love.